NEVED123/PgnAnalyzer/README.md

 ### Executing Analysis

 Once you have created an analysis class, you are ready to analyze!
 The command to activate the framework is ``analyzer``.
-If you are using a UNIX based system, you will need to use ``bash analyzer``, or do additional configuring.
+If you are using a Unix based system, you will need to use ``bash analyzer``, or do additional configuring.

 #### Synopsis
 ```